WayWeaverEngineering/macro-causal/README.md

 **Response**:
 - **Causal Effect**: -1.8% (significant at 5% level)
 - **Confidence Interval**: [-2.9%, -0.7%]
+- **Market Regime**: High Volatility/Recession (65% probability)
+- **Uncertainty**: High (0.25)
+- **Regime-Dependent Effects**:
+  - High Vol/Recession: -2.8% (stronger effect)
+  - Low Vol/Expansion: -1.2% (weaker effect)
-- **Explanation**: "Unexpected inflation increases causally reduce bond returns by 1.8%, reflecting the negative relationship between inflation and bond prices."
+- **Explanation**: "CPI surprises causally reduce bond returns by 1.8%, with stronger effects during high-volatility recession periods.
+Current uncertainty is elevated due to market stress."

-### Example 3: Regime-Dependent Effects
+### Example 3: Regime Classification Analysis
-**Query**: "How do GDP shocks affect gold in high vs low volatility periods?"
+**Query**: "What market regime are we currently in and how does it affect causal relationships?"

 **Response**:
-- **High Volatility**: -0.5% effect
-- **Low Volatility**: +0.2% effect
-- **Explanation**: "GDP shocks have different causal effects on gold depending on market volatility, suggesting regime-dependent relationships."
+- **Current Regime**: Low Volatility/Expansion (70% probability)
+- **Regime Features**: Low VIX, positive GDP growth, stable inflation
+- **Causal Implications**: Fed policy effects are muted in expansion regime
+- **Risk Management**: Monitor for regime transition to high volatility
+- **Explanation**: "The system identifies a low-volatility expansion regime where causal effects of macro shocks are typically smaller and more predictable.
+This suggests a favorable environment for risk assets."

 ## 🔍 Model Interpretation